About#

 Bathymetry – ocean depth and seabed morphology.

-Habitats – distribution and characteristics of marine ecosystems.
+Habitats – distribution and characteristics of marine environments that provide ecosystem services.

 These datasets serve as the basis for constructing higher-level spatial information layers.